Antonio da Faenza: Biography

-Among his architectural plans were a design for a bell-tower for the Faenza Cathedral and a fountain in Montelupo.
+Among Antonio's architectural plans were a design for a bell-tower for the Faenza Cathedral and a fountain in Montelupone.
 Neither was completed.

 Azzurini in his first biography, noted that Antonio had written a treatise on architecture; however, that it had never been published.
 In 1991 in London, a codex by Antonio of 122 pages with 640 designs was discovered.
 Dating from 1516 to 1526, it includes sections on optics, arithmetic, geometry, perspective, color, and architecture.
 It is presumed a Franciscan scholar residing in Montelupone my have mentored the document.